Endogen/OpenCryptoBot/commands.md

 `/price`

 **Description**
-Show current price for given coin.
-Per default, the price of the given coin will be shown in `BTC`, `ETH`, `USD` and `EUR` but it's also possible to show the price in one of the supported currencies:
+Show current price for given cryptocurrency.
+Per default, the price will be shown in `BTC`, `ETH`, `USD` and `EUR` but it's also possible to show the price in one of the supported currencies:

 - BTC
 - ETH